fvidalf/ipre-debate-agentes-back/API_DOCUMENTATION.md

 #### `POST /simulations/{sim_id}/vote`

 Triggers voting for a completed simulation.
+Each agent votes on the debate topic based on their final opinion and reasoning.
+Individual votes are stored with full agent context and can be retrieved on subsequent calls.

 **Path Parameters:**
 - `sim_id` (string): Simulation ID